holiday-shop/public-shopping-website/README.rst

 .. image:: var/withoutWeather.png

-Making a application configuration change / Feature Toggles
+Using envionment variables for Feature Toggles
 ----

 # This C# dotnet application will check for the environment variable